6. Travel Scams

 How to Prevent Charity Fraud

 Research, research, research.
 The Internal Revenue Service and websites like CharityWatch can help you determine whether a charity is real or not.
-Major disasters and health events invariably lead to a spike of phony charity activity, so be especially careful during troubled times.
+Major disasters and health events invariably lead to a spike in phony charity activity, so be especially careful during troubled times.

 How to Report Suspected Fraud